Edit a utility network

 There is a second inaccuracy on the map.
 You have been told that the check flow valve in this area does not exist.
 You'll remove it from the map, which will cause two errors.
 To resolve the errors, you'll remove terminal connections.

-1. If necessary, zoom to the Bookmark 4 bookmark.
+- If necessary, navigate to the Bookmark 4 bookmark.

 A new dirty area appears in place of the valve.